1.The Runaway Contrast:

 Jesus (peace be upon him) taught compassion—‘We gave him the Injeel, in which was guidance and light' (Surah Al-Ma'idah, 5:46)—and the Qur'an says, ‘The Messiah, son of Mary, was no more than a messenger' (Surah Al-Ma'idah, 5:75).
 The Prophet's care—‘We have not sent you except as a mercy to the worlds' (Surah Al-Anbiya, 21:107)—echoed Jesus' way, lifting slaves to honor so they could worship Allah alone.

 This claim attempts to equate Islamic slavery with Christian compassion, but a rigorous polemical analysis reveals a deep moral and theological divide.
-While the user highlights "kindness," they overlook the systemic nature of slavery that was codified in Islamic law, contrasting sharply with the transformative freedom found in the Gospel message and New Testament writings.
+While the apologist highlights interpersonal "kindness," they deliberately overlook the systemic nature of human ownership that was permanently codified in Islamic law, contrasting sharply with the transformative freedom found in the Gospel message and New Testament writings.

-The claim that Muhammad "freed" slaves through marriage or adoption ignores the broader reality of war captives and concubinage within Islamic jurisprudence.
+The claim that Muhammad "freed" slaves through marriage or adoption ignores the broader reality of war captives and concubinage within Islamic jurisprudence (Fiqh).
+While the Qur'an encourages freeing slaves as an act of charity, it simultaneously codified the perpetual legal right to own them.

 Dr. Robert Spencer in The Truth About Muhammad (2006) argues that this "marriage" occurred under extreme duress, which would be categorised as a violation of human dignity in any other ethical framework.